-- A. Perform the fundamental skills necessary to perform and progress at an intermediate level in the sport of basketball. - B. Identify and assess their current fitness level in order to improve body composition / flexibility / cardiovascular fitness / muscular endurance / muscular strength related to performance in the sport of basketball at an intermediate level.
+- 1. Perform the fundamental skills necessary to perform and progress at an expert level in the sport of basketball. - 2.
+Improve one or more: body composition, flexibility, cardiovascular fitness, muscular endurance, or muscular strength at an expert level.

 5. SPECIFIC INSTRUCTIONAL OBJECTIVES: